-Some of these services have been deemed critical or important by the Company.
-In addition to the regular monitoring of the outsourcing partner by the CEO the outsourcing is reviewed as an operational risk which is monitored by the Risk function and further described in section C.5.
+Most of these services have been deemed critical or important by the Company.
+In addition to the regular monitoring of the outsourcing partner by the CEO the outsourcing is reviewed as an operational risk which is monitored by the Risk function and further described in the Operational Risk section in this document.